Note: This feature is available for practices that have Oral Surgery features enabled.

 The following monitors are compatible with the Sensei Cloud integration:

-- Poet Plus 8100 vitals sign monitor
+- Poet Plus 8100 vital signs monitor

 - nCompass 8100H vital signs monitor